whitagar/whitagar/README.md

 🏠 I’m a software engineer at Neighbor

 I'm a problem-solver and a decision-maker.
 I choose to do the most important things, even if they are hard.
-I am a triathlon runner and I love the outdoors.
+I am a triathlon/marathon runner.
+I love the outdoors.
 Coding is my passion which led me to start my career in software engineering!

 <!---
 whitagar/whitagar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.